sourcegraph/handbook/content/engineering/core-services/index.md

 Appropriate times to write this check-in are end of day on Friday or beginning of day on Monday.

 Here's an example of a [good weekly check-in](https://github.com/sourcegraph/sourcegraph/issues/7190#issuecomment-573564817).
+A benefit of weekly check-ins is they make writing your performance self-review easier.
+Be brief and focus on the high level.
+Be more detailed when there is interesting information on wins/progress (eg a graph of performance being improved).
+Avoid status updates which are just commit logs.

 ### Monthly planning